cogentcore/core/tensor/README.md

 All tensor package functions are registered using a single name to function map (`Funcs`).

 * [table](table) organizes multiple Tensors as columns in a data `Table`, aligned by a common outer row dimension.
 Because the columns are tensors, each cell (value associated with a given row) can also be n-dimensional, allowing efficient representation of patterns and other high-dimensional data.
 Furthermore, the entire column is organized as a single contiguous slice of data, so it can be efficiently processed.
-The `table` package also has an `Indexed` that provides a shared index for the column tensors.
+A `Table` automatically supplies a shared list of row Indexes for its `Indexed` columns, efficiently allowing all the heterogeneous data columns to be sorted and filtered together.

     Data that is encoded as a slice of `struct`s can be bidirectionally converted to / from a Table, which then provides more powerful sorting, filtering and other functionality, including [plot/plotcore](../plot/plotcore).